symbiote/silverstripe-cdncontent/README.md

 ## Requirements

 * Content Services module https://github.com/nyeholt/silverstripe-content-services/
-* Patches to the framework folder - see gist at https://gist.github.com/nyeholt/8642905
+* Patches to the framework folder - see the framework.patch file

 ## Installation